nedahejazi/AutoSpecFit/README.md

 ## Main Features

 - Automated line-by-line abundance determination.
-- Local pseudo-continuum normalization using AutoSpecNorm (ASN).
+- Local pseudo-continuum normalization of the observed spectrum using AutoSpecNorm (ASN).
-- Local normalization performed independently for each tested synthetic spectrum.
+- Local normalization of the observed spectrum performed independently with respect to each tested synthetic spectrum.
 - Abundance-dependent pseudo-continuum placement.
 - Iterative abundance refinement.
 - Line-by-line chi-square analysis.
-- Abundance uncertainty estimation.
 - Designed for high-resolution spectra of cool stars.
 - Tested primarily on IGRINS spectra with resolving power R ≈ 45,000.
 - Compatible with Turbospectrum v15.1 through user-supplied external synthesis scripts.